vishaltak/gitlab-development-kit/doc/gdk-on-google-cloud.md

-# Deploying the GDK in the Google Cloud
+# Deploy GDK in Google Cloud

+GDK can be deployed to Google [Compute Engine](https://cloud.google.com/compute) virtual machine.
+This provides an alternative to installing GDK on your local machine.

+Important notes:

+- You must have your own [Google Cloud](console.cloud.google.com/) account.
+- Running GDK on Google Compute Engine costs money.
+It's important you [stop GDK](#stop-gdk) when you aren't using it.

 Before you create a Compute Engine virtual machine: